Margaritaville at Sea Paradise: Bahamas Paradise Cruise Lines

-On 2 August 2017, Costa Cruises announced that the vessel had been sold to an unnamed buyer and will leave the Costa Cruises fleet in March 2018.
-On 13 December 2017, it was revealed that the ship had been purchased by Bahamas Paradise Cruise Line, who would rename the vessel Grand Classica.
-The ship began sailing out from the Port of Palm Beach starting on 13 April 2018.
-The ship initially operated 2 day round trip cruises to Freeport, Grand Bahama Island.
-After the island of Grand Bahama was devastated by Hurricane Dorian in 2019, the ship was rescheduled to operate 2 day round trip cruises to Nassau that began on October 12.
-The other line's sister ship, the Grand Celebration would continue to sail to Grand Bahama Island.
-The ship continued to sail to Nassau until March 2020 when the cruise line took the ship out of service for a wet dock renovation and maintenance that was scheduled through May.
-The ship was expected to return to service in June.
-During this time, the cruise ship industry was halted due to the COVID-19 pandemic.
-The ship had remained laid up at Freeport since then.
-Following the sale of the line's other ship the Grand Celebration in November 2020, the Grand Classica was slated to return to sailing to Freeport as soon as the cruise lines are able to operate.
-In June 2021, the ship left Freeport and returned to the Port of Palm Beach in preparation for the cruise line's return to service.
-The ship returned to service on July 24.
-On September 3rd, it was announced that the ship was chartered for a month long contract to house Entergy workers as they work to restore the power in Louisiana following Hurricane Ida.
-The ship departed Palm Beach the next day and sailed to New Orleans and arrived on September 7.
-The ship returned to Palm Beach and resumed service on September 26.
+On 2 August 2017, Costa Cruises announced that the vessel had been sold to an unnamed buyer and would leave their fleet in March 2018.
+On 13 December, it was revealed that the ship had been purchased by Bahamas Paradise Cruise Line, who would rename the vessel Grand Classica.
+The ship began sailing out from the Port of Palm Beach on 13 April 2018, and initially operated 2-day round-trip cruises to Freeport, Grand Bahama Island.
+After Grand Bahama was devastated by Hurricane Dorian in 2019, the ship was rescheduled to operate 2-day round trips to Nassau that began on 12 October; the line's other ship, Grand Celebration, continued to sail to Grand Bahama.
+Grand Classica was taken out of service in March 2020 for a wet dock renovation and maintenance at Grand Bahama Shipyard that was scheduled through May, with a return to service in June.
+During the refit, the cruise ship industry was halted due to the COVID-19 pandemic and the ship remained laid up at Freeport.
+Following the November 2020 sale of the line's other ship, Grand Celebration, Grand Classica was slated to resume her Freeport sailings as soon as she was able to operate.

+In June 2021, Grand Classica returned to the Port of Palm Beach in preparation for her return to service on 24 July.
+In September, she was chartered for a month to house Entergy Corporation workers restoring power in Louisiana following Hurricane Ida.
+Grand Classica arrived at New Orleans on 7 September.
+The ship resumed service from Palm Beach on 26 September.

 Partnership and rebrand with Margaritaville

-On 8 December 2021, that Bahamas Paradise Cruise Line entered into an agreement/partnership with Margaritaville Resorts & Hotels to operate the brand beginning in April 2022, Bahamas Paradise is still the brand's owner.
+On 8 December 2021, Bahamas Paradise Cruise Line entered into a partnership agreement with Margaritaville Resorts & Hotels to operate the brand on its behalf, beginning in April 2022.
+The line said that it expected to acquire more ships at a later date.

 Grand Classica was renamed Margaritaville at Sea Paradise and received an extensive refit and rebranding at Grand Bahama Shipyard, Freeport, during April 2022.
-The ship is continuing to operate its two-night sailings from Port of Palm Beach to Freeport.
-The line also expects to acquire more ships at a later date.
-The inaugural sailing was delayed from April until May, with the renovated ship returning to Port of Palm Beach on 10 May and the inaugural cruise taking place four days later.
-The ship entered service in mid-May 2022.
+The renovated ship returned to the port of Palm Beach on 10 May, with the inaugural cruise taking place four days later.
+In May 2023, the ship underwent a 2-week drydocking before reentering service on 2 June, during which she was completely refreshed, featuring new dining venues, new menus, fitness center upgrades, a pickleball court, and two new theater shows.

+Margaritaville at Sea intend to begin calls at Nassau, Bahamas in 2025.